Search and Relevance

 Within the search server, we had grown at least four different search systems, surfacing content for various ingredients and templates.
 Each search system is essentially a completely separate codebase with its own architecture, components, and conventions.
 There were some shared components between two systems (audio and font searches), but media and template searches existed as their own islands of functionality.

-This kind of architecture is not uncommon nor unexpected; the big ball of mud architecture is the most dominant architecture in existence.
+This kind of architecture is not uncommon nor unexpected; the big ball of mud architecture(opens in a new tab or window) is the most dominant architecture in existence.
 At Canva, we generally follow a WET (write everything twice) principle over DRY (don't repeat yourself).
 High-quality abstractions are hard to write, and become difficult to maintain if they're pulled in directions they weren't originally intended for.
 However, WEFT (write everything four times) indicated it was time for a refactor and a reimagining of the overall architecture.

 We also had potential struggles ahead with implementing better experimentation.
 For example, how would we A/B test changes to translations, rewriting, or candidate generation if we have to build custom code for each system?
 How would we tackle interleaving experiments?
 Would we have to keep growing more and more search systems?
 All of these issues pointed toward future extensibility and maintenance problems.